-As one of Hollywood’s leading men, Bruce Boxleitner has starred in a major motion picture franchise, numerous feature films, several popular television series, produced a major network film and TV series, performed on Broadway, and authored two science-fiction novels.
+As one of Hollywood’s leading men, Bruce Boxleitner has starred in a major motion picture franchise ("Tron"), numerous feature films, several popular TV series, produced a major network film and TV series, performed on Broadway and authored two science fiction novels.

-Boxleitner’s big break occurred when he was cast opposite James Arness in the pilot for the epic TV series "How the West Was Won."
-He went on to star in the CBS series "Bring ‘em Back Alive,” the mini-series "East of Eden" and TV movie "The Last Convertible."
+His big break occurred when he was cast opposite James Arness in the pilot for the epic TV series "How The West Was Won."
+He went on to star in the CBS series "Bring ‘em Back Alive," mini-series "East of Eden" and TV movie "The Last Convertible."

-A skilled horseman, Boxleitner utilized his talents in numerous Western TV series and films including “The Gambler” television movie series that aired on CBS and NBC, starring opposite Kenny Rogers, “Gunsmoke V: One Man’s Justice" with James Arness, CBS’s remake of "Red River" with Gregory Harrison, James Arness and Laura Johnson, "Wyatt Earp: Return to Tombstone" with Hugh O’Brian, and "Down the Long Hills,” based on legendary western author Louis L’Amour’s novel of the same name.
+Boxleitner is also known as an actor and skilled horseman and costarred in numerous western TV series and films.
+He and Kenny Rogers filmed several "The Gambler" TV movies that aired on CBS and NBC.
+Other projects included "Gunsmoke V: One Man’s Justice" with James Arness (Arness’ final film); CBS’ remake of "Red River" with Gregory Harrison, James Arness and Laura Johnson, "Wyatt Earp: Return to Tombstone" with Hugh O’Brian and "Down the Long Hills" based on legendary western author Louis L’Amour’s novel of the same name.

 Boxleitner currently resides in Los Angeles and has three sons: Sam, Lee and Michael.